Table of Contents

 • Preheat the oven to 425°F.

 • Cube washed sweet potatoes into ¼-inch pieces.
 Place on baking sheet.
 Drizzle with olive oil and mix to evenly coat the potatoes.
 Spread into an even layer.
-Sprinkle with salt and pepper.
+Sprinkle with salt and black pepper.

 • Roast in the preheated oven until browned and tender, 25-35 minutes.